Hey coffee lovers, CoC team is here!

 Ristretto is usually served in a special mini-cup without handles or in an espresso cup, along with a glass of cold water.
 Drinking water before each sip of coffee allows you to fully enjoy the taste.

-Distinctive feature of the drink is foam (crema).
+A distinctive feature of the drink is foam (crema).
 If it is too dark, it means that the brewing time was too long and the coffee will have a burnt flavor.
 If the crema is excessively light, then the doppio seems to be undercooked and brewing time was too short.

 Italians often use the word “doppio” as a prefix to other coffee drinks.
 For example, “doppio-cappuccino”, “doppio-lungo” or “doppio-frappe”.
-That shows person’s desire to get a double portion of certain coffee type or 2 times stronger drink.
+That shows a person’s desire to get a double portion of certain coffee type or 2 times stronger drink.

-Moving down the list of italian coffee types, coffee lungo (prepared according to Italian recipe), at first glance, resembles a familiar espresso.
+Moving down the list of Italian coffee types, coffee lungo (prepared according to Italian recipe), at first glance, resembles a familiar espresso.
 But there is definitely an important difference between them: lungo preparation requires 2 times more water (60-80 ml) and 2 times more time for brewing (50-60 seconds) comparing to espresso.
 But in both cases the same amount of ground coffee is required (7-11 grams).
-In english “lungo” means “long” and this drink gets its name from the way it’s made.
+In English “lungo” means “long” and this drink gets its name from the way it’s made.

 It’s difficult to confuse the taste of lungo coffee with something else.
 It doesn’t have as strong flavor as espresso since it requires more water.
 At the same time lungo has a characteristic bitterish taste because long extraction time allows to pull more bitterness, essential oils and caffeine out of the ground coffee.

 Lungo can be served in 120 ml espresso cups.
 Traditionally, coffee drinks based on espresso, should be thick-walled, so that it doesn’t allow the coffee to cool down excessively fast.